Here are some of the things you might be wondering.

 Do you photograph births?

-I actually ADORE birth photography.
+Yes.
+Yes yes and yes.
+I ADORE birth photography.

-In saying that, I am absolutely open to photographing the birth of your baby.
+I am absolutely open to photographing the birth of your baby.
 I can also do Fresh 48 sessions (this is when I visit you and babe at the hospital to catch them all fresh and wrinkly).

 Please send me a message for a quote and to chat logistics! x